pramnora/bash/language/search/grep/01/README.md

 so that it, slowly, *grows* over time...;
 to become a list of over 200+ names/phone numbers/categories.

-Rather than attempt to scroll down through the full list...;
+Rather than attempt to scroll down through the **full list**...;
-just to find the information I need;
+just to find the information I *need*;
 I call to the rescue: grep;
 which will do the 'relevant' searching for me;
-casting out lines don't match my chosen search criteria.
+automatically, casting out any lines which *don't* match my chosen search criteria.

 > Name,Number,Category
 > Emergency,999,Help